 Scenario 3.
 The existing coating is cracking/peeling

-– Always trial stripping products on a small area before using on the whole deck to test there effectiveness.
+– Always trial stripping products on a small area before using on the whole deck to test their effectiveness.

 – Acid wash should always be a final step of preparation after sanding or using stripping agents